lisachandra/SignalService/README.md

 # SignalService

-This service allows you to create custom events, see the documentation for more info: (documentation is not available yet.)
+This service allows you to create custom events, see the documentation for more info: https://zxibs.github.io/SignalService/